Supply Chain Initiatives

 Supply Chain Business Continuity Management

-Epson promotes business continuity management (BCM) across the supply chain to ensure that it is able to fulfill its delivery commitments to customers by restoring supplies within a target recovery time in the event of a disaster, accident, epidemic, or other disruption.
+Epson drives business continuity management (BCM) programs across the supply chain so that it can resume supply within the target period and fulfill its supply responsibilities in the event of a disaster, accident, pandemic, or other contingency in the supply chain.

 See here for more information about Epson's business continuity management.